Blaizzy/mlx-embeddings/docs/Manpage.md

 ### `--repository`, `--repo` [*`tap`* ...]

-Display where Homebrew's git repository is located.
+Display where Homebrew's Git repository is located.

 If *`user`*`/`*`repo`* are provided, display where tap *`user`*`/`*`repo`*'s directory is located.